Buying an Asset

 Financial Diligence

 Validates ARR, NRR, churn, cohort quality, revenue recognition, and financial projections.
 Tells you whether the numbers are real.
-Doesn't tell you whether the category question those numbers are built on has a ceiling.
+Less likely to surface whether the category question those numbers are built on has a ceiling.

 Covered